PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 Changes were effected!

-#### Dealing with text data
+####

-#### Checking for multiple variants of a categorical value.
+**Checking for, and addressing string data inconsistency**

 My focus here is on the two columns with categorical (text) data;
 `department` and `salary` columns.
 Following my **Detect-Expose-Fix** model, first, I want to get distinct values in these columns.
-This will help bring incorrectly entered or mis-spelled values to the fore, if any.
+This will help bring incorrectly entered, mis-spelled or inconsistently formated values to the fore, if any.

 ``` r
 employee_profile_renamed %>%